Filed by Supernova Partners Acquisition Company II, Ltd.

 Now the challenge in quantum computing, there is an enormous market opportunity that sits ahead of us.
 The challenge is to build systems that have the scale and the performance needed to unlock practical workloads.
 So the critical ingredient here, both McKinsey and BCG have studied the market and have said, this is likely to be a multi-hundred billion dollar market, potentially close to $1 trillion long-term in market opportunity.
 Really, the challenge is developing quantum computing systems that meet the requirements for running practical workloads in a production environment.

 And the key challenge along within that has been scalability, delivering systems with 500 to 1,000 physical qubits that can ultimately run the kind of problems that are needed at scale to unlock this market.
-We have developed a chip technology based on multi-chip solution that unlocks this very long – that unlocks the scalability challenge that addresses that challenge and brings us much closer to this market opportunity.
-So our proprietary chip is based on a multi-chip solution, we’re able to build next generation quantum processors by tiling out individual by repeat use tile shown in teal on the slide here, assembled onto a cap shown in gray.
+We have developed a chip technology based on multi-chip solution that unlocks this very long that unlocks the scalability challenge that addresses that challenge and brings us much closer to this market opportunity.
+So our proprietary chip is based on a multi-chip solution, were able to build next generation quantum processors by tiling out individual by repeat use tile shown in teal on the slide here, assembled onto a cap shown in gray.

 This solution is modular.
 It is highly manufactureable, and it brings a level of predictability in our scaling of the technology to meet the market opportunity going forward.
-This technology is highly – we believe is highly defensible, it’s covered by more than 20 patents pending and issued and is underpinned by five plus years of focused innovation at Rigetti.
-So as we’re bringing this technology to market with our 80 qubit system, the first processor with this multi-chip technology.
-We believe we’re in a very strong industry position to translate this technology leadership into product and market leadership and capture market share ahead of competitors.
+This technology is highly we believe is highly defensible, its covered by more than 20 patents pending and issued and is underpinned by five plus years of focused innovation at Rigetti.
+So as were bringing this technology to market with our 80 qubit system, the first processor with this multi-chip technology.
+We believe were in a very strong industry position to translate this technology leadership into product and market leadership and capture market share ahead of competitors.

 Going forward, our technology roadmap focuses on delivering systems with ever greater scale, speed and performance.
-And shown on the slide here is a – our intention going forward to deliver systems with a 1,000 physical qubits and then 4,000 physical qubits in 2024 and 2026.
+And shown on the slide here is a our intention going forward to deliver systems with a 1,000 physical qubits and then 4,000 physical qubits in 2024 and 2026.
 Critically, these systems will carry us through the milestones of narrow and then broad quantum advantage.

-Now our broad quantum advantage will lead to accelerations in the rate of revenue growth in the industry, because they represent the moments when quantum computers start to truly surpass the capabilities of what can be done with traditional classical computing on some of these high impact problems we’ve talked about.
+Now our broad quantum advantage will lead to accelerations in the rate of revenue growth in the industry, because they represent the moments when quantum computers start to truly surpass the capabilities of what can be done with traditional classical computing on some of these high impact problems weve talked about.
 Narrow QA is when that advantage is a factor of two or four or 10 along speed, performance or cost.
 Broad quantum advantage is when quantum computers start to reach beyond what is possible at all with classical computing and really bring intractable problems into a compute-based workflow for the first time.

-Rigetti is vertically integrated – is fully vertically integrated from chip design and manufacturing within our own captive fab through cloud delivery of the quantum computing systems that we build over our quantum cloud services platform.
+Rigetti is vertically integrated is fully vertically integrated from chip design and manufacturing within our own captive fab through cloud delivery of the quantum computing systems that we build over our quantum cloud services platform.
 One of the critical advantages of our full stack strategy is both the acceleration of a roadmap that it can provide.
 We can turn new Silicon in between five to 15 weeks, whereas traditional semi fabs or MEMS fabs, would take much, much longer than that.
 So we can iterate very quickly on the technology.
 We also own the IP that we develop through this process of internal design and development of our own quantum computers.

-When you put these ingredients together of the multi-chip scalability, the speed, the fidelity that we’ve been able to deliver, we believe we’re positioned to be the industry we grew.
+When you put these ingredients together of the multi-chip scalability, the speed, the fidelity that weve been able to deliver, we believe were positioned to be the industry we grew.
 One example of this is I want to show you a direct comparison between us and our primary public market comparable in IonQ, Rigetti systems are about a 100 times faster than IonQ systems for solving specific problems.

 This performance advantage, we believe is going to be durable and leads to a substantially larger market opportunity for Rigetti systems in terms of TAM, but also a higher revenue capacity per unit time, our systems from a competitive perspective versus competitor.
-When you put these together, we believe we’re going to be able to translate this technology advantages as a pioneer in the space into an accelerated path to delivering on the key technology – on the product roadmap needed to unlock the broader market.
+When you put these together, we believe were going to be able to translate this technology advantages as a pioneer in the space into an accelerated path to delivering on the key technology on the product roadmap needed to unlock the broader market.
 We anticipate hitting narrow quantum advantage around 2023, 2024 in broad quantum advantage a few years following that.

 Each one of these will lead to an acceleration in the rate of growth of revenue across the industry, because customers will find an easier way of adopting and applying the technology at scale going forward.
 So we have a really strong foundation of the business in place.

 So our core technology of quantum computer chips and quantum processor units delivered over the cloud leads to the quantum computing as a service business model.
 Our core business model is based on time charging of quantum computing delivered over the cloud on an hourly basis today.
 We have major partnerships with Amazon Web Services as a distribution partner.
-We recently secured and announced a partnership with Azure as well to bring quantum, Rigetti quantum computers to a – to increase accessibility of our systems in the cloud market.
+We recently secured and announced a partnership with Azure as well to bring quantum, Rigetti quantum computers to a to increase accessibility of our systems in the cloud market.

 We have major partnerships with the blue chip players within the United States government advanced technology sector, the United States Air Force, DARPA, NASA, as well as multiple Department of Energy entities like Lawrence Livermore National Lab, Fermilab and Oak Ridge National Lab.
-Overall over the past between 2018 and 2021, we’ve been able to secure north of $40 million in total contract value from these major customers and partners.
+Overall over the past between 2018 and 2021, weve been able to secure north of $40 million in total contract value from these major customers and partners.

 One of the highlights has been Rigetti Computing was selected along with Fermilab to lead one of the five United States National Quantum Initiative research centers.
 This is a major multiyear government initiative in the United States to ensure and accelerate U.S. leadership in quantum computing.
 And we were selected as one of the, the lead industrial partner, of one of the five key centers across the United States in quantum computing.

 We have developed an extensive IP portfolio that covers all aspects of our core products from chip design and manufacturing all the way through cloud delivery algorithms and applications for problem solving in quantum processor hardware.
-One of the key aspects of our portfolio is because we’ve been an industry pioneer, we entered the space before many of our competitors were really founded.
-We have been able to capture IP in a very – from a Greenfield era in quantum computing.
+One of the key aspects of our portfolio is because weve been an industry pioneer, we entered the space before many of our competitors were really founded.
+We have been able to capture IP in a very from a Greenfield era in quantum computing.
 We believe this IP portfolio is strong and extensive relative to our core business model.

 We also have an incredibly deep and talented workforce at Rigetti.
-We’re a highly technical organization.
+Were a highly technical organization.
 We have more than 40 PhDs from leading research granting institutions around the world like Yale, MIT, Stanford and a seasoned executive leadership team with a public company experience to lead the company going forward.
-And with that, I’m going to hand it over to Taryn to walk us through the financial section.
+And with that, Im going to hand it over to Taryn to walk us through the financial section.

 <<Taryn Naidu, Chief Operating Officer>>

 Great.
 Thanks Chad.
-So let’s get started with the revenue and EBITDA slide.
+So lets get started with the revenue and EBITDA slide.
 And so, first and foremost as Chad mentioned, the long-term business model at Rigetti is quantum computing as a service where we deliver access for quantum computers delivered over the cloud.
-We’ve been building out this foundational business, but in the near-term, we’ve been focused as well on what we call development contracts.
+Weve been building out this foundational business, but in the near-term, weve been focused as well on what we call development contracts.
 These are multiyear milestone driven contracts, generally funded by the government, but they are collaborations between the private and public sector.
 Typically they have range between three to five years and generate about $9 million to $15 million in revenue per contract.

 So these contracts have been very healthy for us in a couple ways.
 Number one, the revenue opportunity with them is great.
 Number two, this is really a way for us to accelerate product development.
-We’re getting access through these collaborations to many of the world leading experts up and down the stack.
-And that’s really helping us kind of hone in and again, accelerate our product development.
+Were getting access through these collaborations to many of the world leading experts up and down the stack.
+And thats really helping us kind of hone in and again, accelerate our product development.
 And I think lastly, these are long-term customers of QCaaS.
 And so we have started to build the foundational relationships with the ultimate buyers of quantum-computing-as-a-service.

 So when I look through the revenue in 2019, we did about $700,000, in 2020 that grew to about $5.5 million.
 Of that $5.5 million about 40% of that revenue was generated by QCaaS.
 And about 60% was through these development contracts.
 The first nine months of 2021, we announced that we had generated $6.9 million in revenue.
 And as you see the revenue ramp continue throughout the years, the major drivers that are going to accelerate the revenue are achieving the narrow quantum advantage milestone, and then the broad quantum advantage milestone.
 So these are the times where we get our quantum computers really into broader tech or into production.
-And that’s going to accelerate the revenue.
+And thats going to accelerate the revenue.
 Just from an EBITDA perspective, the major drivers of the OpEx here are really R&D of next-generation systems and headcount growth.
 We expect to be EBITDA positive in 2025.

-So if we unpack our QCaaS business a little bit more, we’ve been operating our quantum cloud services since 2017 and we work with customers in two different ways.
+So if we unpack our QCaaS business a little bit more, weve been operating our quantum cloud services since 2017 and we work with customers in two different ways.
 We have many customers that are working with us directly.
-These customers are, work with us directly where they’re working towards quantum advantage or narrow quantum advantage.
-It’s where performance and customization really are hand in hand as the most important things.
-We expect to continue to grow this up until 2026, where we’ll have 100 plus customers.
-We’re not trying to build out a network of tens of thousands of customers working with us directly.
+These customers are, work with us directly where theyre working towards quantum advantage or narrow quantum advantage.
+Its where performance and customization really are hand in hand as the most important things.
+We expect to continue to grow this up until 2026, where well have 100 plus customers.
+Were not trying to build out a network of tens of thousands of customers working with us directly.
 The revenue per customer here we think is going to be fairly large on an annual basis.

 We also have been building out a network of distribution partners.
-As Chad mentioned, we were a launch partner with Amazon’s Quantum Service called AWS Braket.
+As Chad mentioned, we were a launch partner with Amazons Quantum Service called AWS Braket.
 We have been working with Strangeworks, Oak Ridge National Lab, and recently announced a partnership where our quantum computers will be available on Azure here in Q1 of this year.
 We expect to continue to grow this by one or two per year, and the revenue opportunity with this will kind of follow the size of their customer base.
-This is a way for us to get access to a larger breadth of customers and really make sure that our computer – our quantum computers are accessible where all the customers are and all their major workloads exist.
+This is a way for us to get access to a larger breadth of customers and really make sure that our computer our quantum computers are accessible where all the customers are and all their major workloads exist.

 Now, what we really like about this is, as we achieve over $0.5 billion of revenue in 2026 this will be driven by 14 quantum computers live, multiple generations.
 The average revenue per machine right now is about $4 million.
 And we project by 2026 this will be about $40 million per machine.
 So if you think about a single super computer that is the size of around a basketball court.
 The nice thing about this is all 14 machines will fit in that same footprint.
 So the revenue opportunity is dramatic here per square foot.